 - Spring in the Colorado Rockies = dramatically changing weather; prepare for it.

-- Expect ice, snow, and mud.
+- Expect ice, snow, and mud in the spring months.
 Wear traction devices on ice, float on snow with snowshoes or skis, and wear waterproof shoes or plan to get muddy.
 Do not widen trails or make new ones.

 For a list of recommended outdoor education websites, please visit the CSAR Education Page